dolthub/docs/content/reference/sql/version-control/branches.md

-* If `dolt_checkout()` was called to switch the checked-out branch previously in this session, an unqualified database name will resolve to that branch. `dolt_checkout()` has the side-effect of changing what branch an unqualified database name resolves to for the remainder of a sessio.n
+* If `dolt_checkout()` was called to switch the checked-out branch previously in this session, an unqualified database name will resolve to that branch. `dolt_checkout()` has the side-effect of changing what branch an unqualified database name resolves to for the remainder of a session.
 * Otherwise, an unqualified database name resolves to the default branch, typically `main`.

 An example: